Gajjar-Mohit/Sampark/README.md

 |-----------|------------|---------------------------------------|
 | UPI PIN / 2FA | Secure Auth Token (SAT) | Multi-factor authentication for transactions.
 In your CS-based design, implement as hashed challenges or biometric simulations. |
 | Anti-Fraud Monitoring (AI/ML in NPCI) | Risk Detection Engine (RDE) | Real-time anomaly detection.
 Your dummy could use mock ML models for pattern recognition in transaction flows. |

-These dummy names are neutral and scalable, so you can adapt them to your comp sci concepts—like using microservices for the NTH (NPCI dummy), event-driven architecture for IFR (IMPS), or blockchain-inspired ledgers for UDV.
-If you provide more details on specific parts of your architecture (e.g., focusing on UPI workflows or adding new features), I can refine these or suggest code snippets/pseudocode for implementation.